Humberto is a 2008 Hymer B544.

 The only motorhome I have seen that would tempt me away from Humberto… is a 2016 B544 (only because I love the swing-wall shower room) but that is £85,000 !!!!!
 I’d be afraid to leave it out of my sight.

 As part of an upgrade, for a life “Off-Grid” we paid for a GAS-IT LPG install.
 This replaced our Calor Gas bottles (2 x 7Kg) with 2, permanently installed, 11kg Bottles and an LPG filler point on the outside of Humberto.
 See bottles and filler-point below.

 There are several advantages to using GAS-IT (other such systems are available from GASLOW and AUTOGAS).

 - LPG is cheaper from a garage pump.
-(Half the price is what I heard)
+(About 30% the price of Calor)

 - You can top-up the LPG bottles when you fill Motorhome with Diesel.
 That means you are always full and not running Calor Gas bottles down to empty.

 - LPG is widely available on the continent whereas Calor Gas dealers are not